Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: Introduction

-Alternatively, the method of lines can be employed to decouple the discretization of space and time where the spatial dimension is discretized first to obtain a semi-discretized system.
-Then, using an appropriate method, i.e., time integrator, the discretization of the temporal domain subsequently results in a fully discrete system of equations.
+Alternatively, the method of lines can be employed to decouple the discretization of space and time where the spatial dimension is discretized to obtain a semi-discrete system.
+Then, using a time integrator, the discretization of the temporal domain subsequently results in a fully discrete system of equations.
 Here, we employ the AVS-FE method in space and the generalized-$\alpha$ method in time.
 Chung and Hulbert introduced the generalized-$\alpha$ method in~\cite{chung1993time} to solve hyperbolic problems and extended it to parabolic differential equations such as Navier-Stokes equations in~\cite{jansen2000generalized}.
 The method provides second-order accuracy in the temporal domain as well as unconditional stability.
 Although the method allows us to control the numerical dissipation in the high-frequency regions, it delivers adequately accurate results in low-frequency domains.
 Introduction of a user-defined parameter provides this control and includes the HHT-$\alpha$ method of Hilber, Hughes, Taylor~\cite{hilber1977improved} and the WBZ-$\alpha$ method of Wood, Bossak, and Zienkiewicz~\cite{wood1980alpha}.

 In the following, we introduce the AVS-FE method for transient BVPs by taking the two distinct approaches introduced above.
-In Section~\ref{sec:avs-fe} we introduce our model problem and notations in addition to a review of the AVS-FE methodology and derivation of the AVS-FE weak formulation to be used.
-In this section we also present the discretization of the weak form, \emph{a priori} error estimates, the alternative saddle point structure of the AVS-FE method, and its built-in \emph{a posteriori} error estimate.
-In Section~\ref{sec:time_disc} we present the time discretization techniques which we employ.
-The method of lines using AVS-FE method in space and generalized-$\alpha$ method in time is presented in Section~\ref{sec:method_lines}; and space-time AVS-FE method in Section~\ref{sec:space_time_elems}.
+In Section~\ref{sec:avs-fe} we introduce our model problem and notations in addition to a review of the AVS-FE methodology and present the AVS-FE weak formulation to be used.
+In this section we also present the discretization of the weak form, an alternative saddle point structure of the AVS-FE method, and its built-in \emph{a posteriori} error estimate.
+In Section~\ref{sec:time_disc} we present the time discretization techniques: the method of lines using AVS-FE method in space and generalized-$\alpha$ method in time is presented in Section~\ref{sec:method_lines}; and the space-time AVS-FE method in Section~\ref{sec:space_time_elems}.
 Results from numerical verifications for numerous PDEs and applications are presented in Section~\ref{sec:numerical_results}.
-Finally, we discuss conclusions and future work in Section~\ref{sec:conclusions}.
+Finally, we draw conclusions and discuss potential directions of future work in Section~\ref{sec:conclusions}.